ENVIRONMENT

 OUR ENVIRONMENTAL COMMITMENT

-In line with its environmental commitment, Ferragamo has partnered with various logistic providers to offset, through carbon neutral certified projects, all CO2 emissions generated by the shipment of its products; specifically, an agreement with UPS for the products ordered through the eCommerce platform in the United States and a partnership with DHL Express for the eCommerce shipments in Europe.
+In line with its environmental commitment and strategy outlined above, Ferragamo has partnered with various logistic providers to offset and reduce, through carbon neutral certified projects, all CO2 emissions generated by the shipment of its products; specifically, an agreement with UPS for the products ordered through the eCommerce platform in the United States and a partnership with DHL Express for the eCommerce shipments in Europe.

 As of 2016, for all the Italian facilities, Ferragamo has obtained the ISO 14064 Certification concerning the reporting of CO2 emissions, the ISO 14001 Certification, which defines an Environmental Management System and the ISO 50001 Certification, to ensure a more efficient and sustainable use of energy.

-Since 2017, the Company has voluntarily participated in the CDP's climate change questionnaire, to favour transparency and accounting of CO2 emissions.
-In 2022, Ferragamo has been recognized with an B score for its actions to cut emissions, mitigate climate risks and develop the low-carbon economy.
-Based on the 2022 CDP questionnaire, Ferragamo entered the 2022 CDP Supplier Engagement Leaderboard, ranking that celebrates the leading companies assessed for their ability to engage suppliers on the issue of climate change.
+Since 2017, the Company has voluntarily participated in the CDP's Climate Change questionnaire, to favour transparency and accounting of CO2 emissions.
+In 2024, Ferragamo achieved a CDP Climate Change score of A- and a CDP Water score of B. Based on the 2024 CDP questionnaire, Ferragamo entered the 2024 CDP Supplier Engagement Leaderboard, ranking that celebrates the leading companies assessed for their ability to engage suppliers on the issue of climate change.

 SCIENCE BASED TARGETS